Aleksandrs Fertovs

-Aleksandrs Fertovs (born 16 June 1987) is a Latvian footballer who plays as a midfielder for FK RFS and the Latvia national football team.
+Aleksandrs Fertovs (born 16 June 1987) is a Latvian former professional footballer who played as a midfielder.
 Fertovs's nickname in Latvia is Kaķis (Cat).

 Club career

 Early career

-Aleksandrs Fertovs started playing football in 1998, at the age of 11.
-As a youth player he played for his local club JFC Skonto, being a member of the Skonto Riga academy.
-In 2007, he was taken to the Latvian Higher League club JFK Olimps.
+Fertovs started playing football in 1998, at the age of 11.
+As a youth player, he played for his local club JFC Skonto and was a member of their academy.
+In 2007, he was transferred to the Latvian Higher League club JFK Olimps.
 Even though Olimps finished the championship in the last place of the table, Fertovs showed good performance, playing 13 matches during the season.
-In 2008, he was offered to join Skonto Riga first team.
-The competition for places in the starting line-up was stiff, and the youngster found himself playing just 1 match for the club.
+In 2008, he was offered to join Skonto Riga's first team.
+The competition for places in the starting line-up was stiff, and the youngster found himself playing just one match for the club.
 Later he was loaned out and yet again joined JFK Olimps, who despite finishing last the previous season, had secured themselves a place in the Latvian Higher League for the upcoming one.
 Fertovs scored 3 goals in 17 matches during his loan spell at Olimps.

 Skonto Riga

-Fertovs returned to Skonto Riga before the 2009 Latvian Higher League season.
+Fertovs returned to Skonto before the 2009 Latvian Higher League season.
 He gained a place in the starting line-up, playing 22 league matches in his full debut season at the club.
-In the 2010 Latvian Higher League season Fertovs became champion of Latvia under the manager Aleksandrs Starkovs.
+In the 2010 season, Fertovs became champion of Latvia under the manager Aleksandrs Starkovs.
 He scored twice in 23 league matches.
-During the next two seasons Fertovs played 52 league matches, scoring 3 goals.
-In 2011 Fertovs won the Baltic League with Skonto, but in 2012 he helped his team win the Latvian Cup.
-In 2011 Aleksandrs was included in both - Latvian Football Federation and sportacentrs.com teams of the tournament.
+During the next two seasons, Fertovs played 52 league matches, scoring 3 goals.
+In 2011, Fertovs won the Baltic League with Skonto, and contributed to their Latvian Cup win in 2012.
+In 2011 Aleksandrs was included in both Latvian Football Federation and sportacentrs.com teams of the tournament.
 In 2012, he repeated it, being included in the LFF team of the year.
 The 2013 season saw Fertovs play 23 league matches and score 8 goals, being included in the LFF team of the year for the third consecutive year in a row, with Skonto finishing as the runners-up in the league.

 Sevastopol

-On 26 January 2014, Fertovs signed a contract with the Ukrainian Premier League club FC Sevastopol for 2.5 years.
+On 26 January 2014, Fertovs signed a contract with the Ukrainian Premier League club FC Sevastopol for two-and-a-half years.
 He scored his first league goal on 4 April 2014, helping Sevastopol beat Vorskla Poltava 1–0.
-On 23 April 2014 Fertovs scored twice, helping Sevastopol beat Metalurh Zaporizhya 5–0.
+On 23 April 2014, Fertovs scored twice, helping Sevastopol beat Metalurh Zaporizhya 5–0.
 He was later included in the football.ua and ua-football.com teams of the round.
-All in all he played 9 Premier League matches for the club, scoring 3 goals.
-On 27 June 2014 it was announced that the club had been dissolved due to the Russian aggression in the region and all players were granted free agents' status.
+All in all, he played 9 Premier League matches for the club, scoring 3 goals.
+On 27 June 2014, it was announced that the club had been dissolved due to the Russian aggression in the region and all players were granted free agents' status.